pitt-sci-cmpinf0010/Intro-to-Jupyter/README.md

 The other nice thing about using JupyterHub is that it operates on its own file system.
 This means everybody has a standard system to navigate, simplifying the process of debugging and fixing errors.

 The downside is that you need to be connected to the Pitt VPN to acces the labs from off campus.
-Thankfully, since many of you are freshman, this shouldn't be too much of an issue!
+Thankfully, since many of you are freshman, this shouldn’t be too much of an issue!

 #### How to login to the CRC JupterHub:

 1. Connect to the VPN.
 If you need help, instructions are [here](https://services.pitt.edu/TDClient/33/Portal/KB/ArticleDet?ID=293)
-    * Alternatively, you can connect virtually to one of Pitt's machines using these [instructions](https://www.technology.pitt.edu/services/virtual-lab)
+    * Alternatively, you can connect virtually to one of Pitt’s machines using these [instructions](https://www.technology.pitt.edu/services/virtual-lab)
 2. Go to [https://jupyter.crc.pitt.edu]
 3. Log in with your Pitt credentials
-    * Note: don't inlcude @pitt.edu, and your username needs to be **all lowercase** (e.g. abc12 is good, but ABC12 and abc12@pitt.edu are **not**)
+    * Note: don’t inlcude @pitt.edu, and your username needs to be **all lowercase** (e.g. abc12 is good, but ABC12 and abc12@pitt.edu are **not**)
-4. Select the "Teach - 6 Cores, 3 Hours" from the drop down menu.
+4. Select the “Teach - 6 Cores, 3 Hours” from the drop down menu.
-5. Click the "Start" or `Start my Server`button.
+5. Click the “Start” or `Start my Server`button.
 Be patient, it takes a few seconds to start the server up.
 6. That’s it, you’re in

 For more information and screen shots, please look at the canvas course syllabus.